TransRUPNet for Improved Polyp Segmentation: Result

 \section{Result}

-\textbf{Comparison with SOTA on in-distrubtion data: } Table~\ref{tab:resultiD} shows the result of the TransRUPNet.
-It obtained an mean dice coefficient of 0.9005, mIoU of 0.8445, recall of 0.9195, precision of 0.9170 and F2-score of 0.9048.
+\textbf{Comparison with SOTA on in-distribution data: } Table~\ref{tab:resultiD} shows the result of the TransRUPNet and other benchmarking algorithms used in the study.
+It obtained a mean dice coefficient of 0.9005, mIoU of 0.8445, recall of 0.9195, precision of 0.9170, and F2-score of 0.9048.
 With the image resolution of $256\times256$, TransRUPNet obtained a real-time processing speed of 47.07 frames per second (FPS).
 The most competitive network to TransRUPNet was TGANet, to whom our architecture outperformed by 1.15\% in mIoU and 0.23\% in DSC.
-The processing speed of our network is almost 1.5 times TGANet.
+The processing speed of our network is almost 1.5 times that of TGANet.

 \textbf{Comparison with SOTA on OOD data: } We have evaluated the performance of TransRUPNet on three OOD datasets.
+We have highlighted the best and second-best scores in Table~\ref{tab:resultOOD}.
 For this, we train different models on Kvasir-SEG dataset and test it on PolypGen (Center 6).
 Kindly note that this is the experimental setup for EndoCV 2021 Challenge~\cite{ali2022assessing}.
-We obtained an improvement of 4.6\% in mIoU and 4.04\% in mDSC.
+We obtained an improvement of 4.6\% in mIoU and 4.04\% in mDSC as compared to TGANet.
 Similarly, we obtained an improvement of 3.21\% in mIoU and 3.43\% in mDSC on CVC-ClinicDB datasets.
 Additionally, we obtained an improvement of 6.06\% in mIoU and 6.56\% in mDSC for the TransRUPNet when tested on BKAI-IGH datasets as compared to the SOTA TGANet~\cite{tomar2022tganet}.